-Hadi Strømmen Lile is a scholar of sociology of law and human rights.
-He has an MA and a PhD from The Norwegian Centre for Human Rights, at the Law Faculty of University of Oslo.
-His PhD was about international law on the
+Hadi Strømmen Lile is a legal and sociology of law scholar.
+He has a PhD from The Law Faculty at University of Oslo.
+He is currently working as an associate professor at Østfold

-Profession and The National Committee for Research Ethics in the Social Sciences and the Humanities (NESH).
-He has also served 2 years as a member of the Press Complaint Commission (PFU) in Norway.
+Lile is the leader of the Research Ethics Committee (Redelighetsutvalget) at Sami University College/ Sami allaskuvla.
+He was the chief editor of the legal journal Kritisk juss (The Critique of law Journal) for sixs years (2014-2020).
+He's been a member of The National Committee for Research Ethics in the Social Sciences and the Humanities (NESH) for four years.
+He's also served 2 years as a member of the Press Complaint Commission (PFU) in Norway.

-working for Save the Children as an international senior advisor on child rights governance.
+Lile has been working for Save the Children Norway as an international senior advisor on child rights governance.
 He was also an advisor for the Gáldu - Resource Centre for the Rights of Indigenous Peoples.
-In addition he has been working as a journalist in newspapers,
+Before his PhD he worked as a journalist in newspapers, TV and radio.

 His father was a Sámi and his mother is from Iran.
 He is what might be called a properly confusing cultural mix.